Get a quote

 Arbitration Interpreters Worldwide

-In our 30 years of providing legal interpreting services, we have worked closely with many solicitors, barristers, attorneys and other legal professionals.
+In our 30 years of providing legal interpreting services, we have worked closely with many solicitors, barristers, attorneys and also other legal professionals.

 What forms of interpreter services can TJC Global provide?

-Video/videoconference interpreting: (also Video Remote Interpreting is available) TJC provides language interpreting services to support events such as business discussions, conferences, legal/court/arbitration/litigation, and other online business interactions in the industry during these challenging times.
+Video/videoconference interpreting: (Video Remote Interpreting is also available) TJC provides professional language interpreting services to support a wide range of events, including business meetings, conferences, legal proceedings (court hearings, arbitration, or litigation), and other online business interactions across industries.

-Telephone/teleconference interpreting is a practical way to bridge any language barriers.
-The interpreter is either located remotely (away from either party) or is with one of the parties.
-In both cases, they deliver interpreting services through telephone conferencing.
+Telephone/teleconference interpreting: Telephone or teleconference interpreting is an efficient solution for overcoming language barriers.
+The interpreter can either work remotely (separate from both parties) or be physically present with one of the parties.
+In either scenario, they provide interpreting services through a telephone conferencing setup.

-Telephone interpretation is helpful for clients who cannot travel to their counterparts’ countries but still wish, for example, to hold business discussions or communicate progress updates.
-At TJC Global, we are pleased to provide professionally qualified interpreters in almost any selected language combination.
+This service is particularly valuable for clients unable to travel internationally but still need to conduct business discussions or share progress updates.
+At TJC Global, we are proud to offer professionally qualified interpreters in a wide range of language combinations, ensuring clear and effective communication.

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

-is used for international conferences, critical business discussions, seminars & symposiums.
-In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue.
+Simultaneous interpreting is ideal for international conferences, high-stakes business discussions, seminars, and symposiums.
+Typically, two to three interpreters work from a soundproof booth, separate from the audience.
+They take turns interpreting at high speed, switching every 15–20 minutes to maintain focus and ensure the highest quality interpretation.

-Consecutive interpreting (also available with Video Remote Interpretation (VRI)) is the most common type.
-It is used for business discussions, negotiations, contract exchanges, commercial, legal and technical meetings, medical or court hearings, or onsite inspections.
-The interpreter listens to the speaker, often making notes, and later delivers the meaning in the target language.
+Consecutive interpreting (also available with Video Remote Interpretation (VRI)) is one of the most widely used types of interpretation.
+It is suitable for business discussions, negotiations, contract signings, commercial, legal, and technical meetings, medical appointments, court hearings, on-site inspections, and audits.

 Some of the languages our arbitration interpreting services cover